Judge James W. McCann

 Post Judgment Cases

 All Post Judgment cases must be referred to the Magistrate.
-Once there is an Order of Referral you may object in a timely manner.
-Should there be an Objection entered the case then would be heard before the Judge.
-Should no objection be filed the case would then remain with the Magistrate and any hearing dates and/or questions would be handled by the Magistrate's assistant.
+Please provide a proposed Order of Referral to Magistrate via e-mail along with a copy of the Motion and/or Petition for Modification.
+Once the Judge signs the Order of Referral, you may object in a timely manner.
+Should there be an Objection entered, the case then would be heard before the Judge.
+Should no Objection be filed, the case would then remain with the Magistrate and the Magistrate’s assistant would handle any hearing dates and/or questions.

 Please note, all original pleadings must be filed with the Clerk of Court.
-It is not this offices responsibility to file original pleadings.
+It is not the Judge’s office’s responsibility to file original pleadings.

-Should you contact this office with any legal questions and/or advice, please be advised we are not at liberty to provide legal advice but do advise that you should contact an attorney of your choosing.
-Should you have questions about scheduling or any of the office procedures please first check our Procedures section on this website.
-If at that time you are unable to answer your question please feel free to e-mail Carol at email@example.com.
+Should you contact this office with any legal questions , be advised, we are not at liberty to provide legal advice but do recommend that you contact an attorney of your choosing to answer any legal questions you may have.
+Any questions about scheduling or the office procedures can be answered on our “Procedures” section on this website.
+If at that time you are still unsure, please feel free to e-mail the Judicial Assistant at SLCJudge9@circuit19.org.

 Domestic Violence (DV) Cases